I had to pick my plants out from what looked like weeds, but so far they are growing and doing good. Time will tell

 Hay Scented Fern - Dennstaedtia punctilobula

-Hay Scented Fern is a rarity among larger ferns since it still has a lacy or delicate look.
+Hay Scented Fern is a rarity among more massive ferns since it still has a thin or delicate look.
 These ferns are notorious for fast growth and will establish themselves in unwanted areas quickly.
-This makes them fabulous for use as a ground cover.
+Since they are fast growing, it makes them fabulous for use as a ground cover.
 They excel at erosion prevention in high-risk areas and soils.
-They are often mistaken for more common New York Ferns, and are deciduous, meaning they are dormant overwinters, and a beautiful golden-orange in the fall.
+They are often mistaken for more common New York Ferns and are deciduous, meaning they are dormant overwinters, and a beautiful golden-orange in the fall.
 This plant is a North American native.
 These ferns are fantastic although they do go dormant into the winter months during the spring they grow and look amazing.
-They are great to bring lots of color to gardens and also work great as a beautiful and natural looking ground cover.
 These can also be seen growing a lot in wooded and forests areas in North America as the conditions are just right for them.
-These are very popular because of the height and width that they grow to be and are beautiful as they display their beautiful green color and grow to provide a wonderful look and feel to areas.
-They can become the main point of any garden they are placed in, and when the fronds are broken or crushed, they provide a fragrance that smells a lot like a lawn that has just been mowed.
-They are very easy to grow and care for and are great for all homeowners and gardeners.
-Dennstaedtia Punctilobula, also known by the names eastern hay-scented fern or hay-scented fern, is native to a broad region of North America; most abundant in the eastern Appalachian Mountains, up to one thousand two hundred miles above sea level.
-The plant is deciduous, with yellow-green tapering fronds, growing between fifteen to forty inches (forty to one hundred centimeters) tall, and three to eleven inches (ten to thirty centimeters) broad.
-It inhabits damp or dry ascetic soil in wooded areas.The hay-scented fern shares a balanced relationship with another species, Rubus Allegheniensis, or blackberry bush.
-When the blackberries are reduced by deer, the hay-scented fern, which does not attract deer, takes over the area, restricting the growth of saplings that would inhibit the blackberries’ growth.